 - know your learning needs, backgrounds, learning styles, and motivations;

-- apply fair and consistent marking, tailor my assessments and feedback to the class and the assignment topic, and answer any questions you may have about your marks;
+- apply fair and consistent marking and grading, tailor my assessments and feedback to the class and the assignment topic, and answer any questions you may have about your marks and grades;

 - respect you and your concerns, issues, problems, and ability to learn;

 - maintain open channels of communication;

 - support your helping and assistance of each other (while maintaining academic integrity); know my own limits in teaching and mentoring; and